 Ai-Hui Tang, PhD

 Regulation of synaptic inhibition mediated by the neurotransmitter, GABA, is critical to normal brain development and functioning.
 Dysregulation of inhibition leads to abnormalities in neuronal migration and circuit formation, synaptic connectivity, excitability control, and synaptic plasticity.
-Decreases in inhibition can cause seizure disorders, such as epilepsy, and are implicated in neurological diseases, such as autism spectrum disorders, including Fragile X syndrome (FXS).
+Decreases in inhibition can cause seizure disorders and are implicated in neurological diseases, such as autism spectrum disorders, including Fragile X syndrome (FXS).
 Many studies have shown that inhibitory neurotransmission is abnormal in the Fragile X brain.

 We had began to understand that inhibitory circuits in the brain are regulated by the endocannabinoid system.
 This system makes widespread use of signaling pathways which are also impaired in Fragile X.